-- A weekly email of current events in the Americas to help keep abreast of legal developments and forthcoming publications of interest (if you would like to join our weekly email updates, please send a note to our Chair, Julienne Grant).
+- A weekly email of current events in the Americas to help keep abreast of legal developments and forthcoming publications of interest (if you would like to join our weekly email updates, please send a note to the interest group chair.

 - A collaborative guide to legal research in Mexico which was unveiled at the Mexican Law Program at the AALL Annual Meeting in San Antonio (2013).

 - In 2017, another collaborative effort resulted in the publication in the International Journal of Legal Information of a Guide to Cuban Law and Legal Research.